 Serving Suggestions

-Served topped with Roasted Red Pepper Sauce and more cilantro.
+Served this as a main dish topped with Roasted Red Pepper Sauce, a hit of lime juice, and more chopped cilantro.

 Expert Tips For Making Mofongo Relleno

-- Traditional recipes call for a mortar and pestle but don’t fret if you don’t have one as a potato masher and a large bowl will work just fine
+- Traditional Puerto Rican mofongo recipes call for a mortar and pestle but don’t fret if you don’t have one as a potato masher and a large bowl will work just fine

 - To minimize calories feel free to boil the plantains vs. frying them